 Dr. Conway’s approach to tummy tuck surgery

-Dr. Conway finds abdominoplasty particularly rewarding, as he is able to help patients feel happy with their bodies, sometimes for the first time in years.
-He approaches tummy tuck surgery as both a restorative and aesthetic procedure, applying his artistic sensibility and using scar-minimizing surgical techniques for naturally attractive results and optimal recovery.
+Asheville board certified plastic surgeon Dr. Conway approaches tummy tuck surgery as both a restorative and aesthetic procedure, applying his artistic sensibility and using scar-minimizing surgical techniques for naturally attractive results and optimal recovery.
+He finds the abdominoplasty procedure to be particularly rewarding, as he is able to help patients feel happy with their bodies, sometimes for the first time in years.

 Most tummy tuck patients go home the same day as surgery, although more complex procedures may require an overnight stay in the hospital or our surgery center.
 Depending on the individual, drains may be placed to collect fluid that naturally migrates to the operated area.
 This is an off-putting idea for some, but drains can improve your comfort and help to accelerate recovery.
 Dr. Conway will give you instructions for care, and drains are typically removed 1-2 weeks after surgery.